 Masturbation is you time, and you need you time

 You do, right?
 Masturbation is a time when you can allow your thoughts to run free without pressure or worry.
 If you find yourself stumped when partners inquire about what you like, or if you feel anxious about your sexuality, masturbation is a safe way to explore your desires and preferences.

 With no one else there, you can leave your worries behind and just enjoy.

 If you want to build confidence, try incorporating a mirror.
 Having sex with yourself in this way helps you to become confident that it’s safe and fun to express your sexuality.
-You can also try mutual masturbation, where you masturbate with another person.
-This is an excellent way to teach and learn what you like without having to make a PowerPoint.

 As cultural ideas about masturbation continue to shift, more funding for research will become available to study sex-positive behavior like masturbation.
 Perhaps one day we’ll consider self-discovery as important as brushing your teeth.
 For now, you can take comfort in knowing that putting aside time to give yourself an orgasm will help you feel better, sleep better, and know yourself better.